IndexSeek/jupyter-python-template/README.md

-# python-project-template
+# jupyter-project-template

-Template for Python projects.
+Template for Python projects with Jupyter.